 The mushrooms should be harvested before water spray and preferably early morning.
 They must be harvested before the cap starts curling and everything at once to give space for other buds to grow.
-Contaminated bags with molds were Engaging With Zonal Agriculture Office, Map for Training Workshop on Mushroom Cultivation discarded while bags with patchy mycelial growth were left for few more days to complete mycelial growth.
+Contaminated bags with molds were discarded while bags with patchy mycelial growth were left for few more days to complete mycelial growth.

-Post-Harvest Practices
+• Post-Harvest Practices